Spanish imperial eagle

-The Spanish imperial eagle, Spanish eagle or Adalbert's eagle (Aquila adalberti) is a species of eagle native to the Iberian Peninsula.
+The Spanish imperial eagle, Spanish eagle, Iberian imperial eagle or Adalbert's eagle (Aquila adalberti) is a species of eagle native to the Iberian Peninsula.
 The binomial commemorates Prince Adalbert of Bavaria.
 Due to its distinct "epaulettes", old literature often referred to this species as the white-shouldered eagle.

-Formerly, the Iberian imperial eagle was considered to be a subspecies of the eastern imperial eagle, but is now widely recognised as a separate species due to differences in morphology, ecology, and molecular characteristics.
+Formerly, the Spanish imperial eagle was considered to be a subspecies of the eastern imperial eagle, then known simply as the imperial eagle, but is now widely recognised as a separate species due to differences in morphology, ecology, and molecular characteristics.